-The UK element of the Commission is sponsored by the Northern Ireland Office and for accounting purposes the Commission is treated as a Non-Departmental Public Body.
+The UK element of the Commission is sponsored by the Northern Ireland Office.
+For accounting purposes the Commission is treated as a Non-Departmental Public Body.
 Fully established on 8 August 2017 the Commission's statutory responsibilities are set out in the Treaty between the UK and Ireland and in corresponding legislation in both jurisdictions.
-In the UK the relevant statutes are the Northern Ireland (Stormont Agreement and Implementation Plan) Act 2016, the Northern Ireland (Stormont Agreement and Implementation Plan) Act 2016 (Independent Reporting Commission) Regulations 2016 and the Northern Ireland (Stormont Agreement and Implementation Plan) Act 2016 (Independent Reporting Commission) Regulations 2016 (Immunities and Privileges) Regulations 2016.
+In the UK the relevant statutes are the Northern Ireland (Stormont Agreement and Implementation Plan) Act 2016, the Northern Ireland (Stormont Agreement and Implementation Plan) Act 2016 (Independent Reporting Commission) Regulations 2016 and the Northern Ireland (Stormont Agreement and Implementation Plan) Act 2016 (Immunities and Privileges) Regulations 2016.